SSM Health’s maternity specialists are here to work with you to accommodate your wishes as you welcome your newest member of the family.

 Doulas are trained individuals who offer emotional and physical support to a woman and her partner before, during and after childbirth.
 Their goal is to provide a safe and satisfying childbirth experience.
 While SSM Health does not employ doulas, expectant mothers may choose to hire a birth doula to provide support before and during childbirth.

 Learn more about your birthing options today.
 Informed mothers make for more prepared mothers when it comes time to deliver.
-Speak with your OB/GYN about all of your available options.
+Speak with your maternity provider about all of your available options.